Families hope loved ones can be found alive in capsized boat - WTMJ

 “As long as the weather permits, the divers will try to gain to access to the vessel.
 That is the ultimate goal,” Coast Guard spokesman Carlos Galarza said early Friday.

-Two of the missing had been communicating with rescuers by VHF radio after the ungainly platform ship flipped over in hurricane-force winds on Tuesday.
-They were spotted clinging to the overturned hull, but returned to seek shelter inside after a third man fell into the water and was lost.
+The Coast Guard said at least two people were seen going back inside after clinging to the overturned hull after the ungainly platform ship flipped over in hurricane-force winds on Tuesday.
+They sought shelter after a third man fell into the water and was lost.
 There have not been any signs of life since then, officials said.

 Time is of the essence, because air pockets will eventually become depleted of oxygen, said Mauritius Bell, diving safety officer and manager of dive at the California Academy of Sciences.